humma-irshad/tasks-manager/README.md

 ### `npm run start:dev`

-### Create a docker container before starting the backend
+### Create a docker container for Postgres before starting the backend